kennyfraser/wp-sync-test/_pages/components.md

 ### Docker container

-The Mesos Docker Containizer provides support for launching tasks that contain Docker images.
+The Mesos Docker Containerizer provides support for launching tasks that contain Docker images.
 For more information, see the [Docker Containerizer][4] documentation.

  [1]: https://open.mesosphere.com/reference/mesos-master/
  [2]: https://open.mesosphere.com/reference/mesos-slave/